fishbigger/TapoP100/README.md

 # Tapo P100
-Tapo P100 is a Python library for controlling the Tp-link Tapo P100 plugs and L510E bulbs.
+Tapo P100 is a Python library for controlling the Tp-link Tapo P100 plugs, P105 plugs and L510E bulbs.

 ## Installation